El Niño is back: How will it affect global weather in 2023?

 When El Niño occurs, this process is suppressed or halted completely.
 This means fewer phytoplankton along the coast resulting in less food for certain fish.

 In March, scientists found that global sea surface temperatures were at a record high.
-El Niño is likely to exacerbate the situation.
+El Niño is already exacerbating the situation.

 There is a 56 per cent chance that when the weather phenomenon is at peak strength, the Eastern-Pacific sea surface temperatures will be at least 1.5 degrees Celsius higher than normal, according to NOAA.